Why Does My Wife Refuse To Have Sex With Me – Solutions

 When intimacy fades in a marriage, it can create significant strain between partners.
-Many husbands find themselves wondering why their wife doesn’t want to have sex or why the physical connection they once shared has diminished.
+Many husbands find themselves wondering why their wives don’t want to have sex or why the physical connection they once shared has diminished.
 This article examines the common reasons behind decreased sexual interest in marriages and offers practical solutions to help restore intimacy.

 Many marriages experience periods where one partner, often the wife, seems to lose interest in physical intimacy.
 This situation frequently stems from unaddressed communication issues.